mikechase3/notebook.mchase.me/career/lecture-01-course-overview.md

 ### Agile Development

-An information system development process that emphasizes flexibility to anticipate new requirements during development.&#x20;
+An information system development process that emphasizes flexibility to anticipate new requirements during development.

 ### Iterative Development